Long Beach State 49ers football: History

-Although the 49ers have not played a game since 1991, Long Beach is still the NCAA record holder in several categories.
-These records include: the most passes caught by a running back for both a single game and season with 18 and 99 respectively by Mark Templeton, during the 1986 season, and leading the nation in total offense with an average of 326.8 yards per game for the 1982 season.
-The 49ers also lead the nation in total offense with 529 yards per game while members of the college division in 1965.
+Although the 49ers have not played a game since 1991, Long Beach is still the NCAA record-holder in several categories.
+These records include: the most passes caught by a running back for both a single game and season with 18 and 99, respectively, by Mark Templeton, during the 1986 season, and leading the nation in total offense with an average of 326.8 yards per game for the 1982 season.
+The 49ers also led the nation in total offense with 529 yards per game while members of the college division in 1965.

 Conference championships

 Long Beach won three conference championships during their tenure as a program, two outright and one shared.